OnsenUI/OnsenUI/README.md

 ```
 $ [sudo] npm -g install monaca
 $ monaca create helloworld # And choose the starter template
+$ cd helloworld # Switch to the directory
 $ monaca preview # Preview on the browser
 $ monaca debug # Preview on the real device
 ```